davidssmith/DCEMRI.jl/README.md

 julia> validate()
 ```
 This will run both validations (4 and 6), which could take up to an hour, depending on the number of cores you started Julia with and how fast your hardware is.
 Examine the results to make sure that the parameters have been recovered accurately.
 The text output of the scripts will also print quantitative measures of parameter accuracy.
-By default validation results will be written to subdirectories of the __DCEMRI.jl__ module directory, which is `$HOME/.julia/v0.3/DCEMRI` on Unix-based systems.
+By default validation results will be written to subdirectories of the __DCEMRI.jl__ module directory, which is queried with `Pkg.dir("DCEMRI")`.
 You can customize this directory for the validation by passing the output path as the second argument.
 This only works the individual validation functions, e.g. `validate(6, "/my/path")` or `validate(4, "/my/path")`.
 Since both validations write figures with identical names, they can't go to the same output directory.

 An example output is shown here: